ansible/receptor-collection/roles/setup/README.md

     receptor_github_owner: 'ansible'

-Owner of github repo where we search and download package if local_receptor_path not exists.
+Owner of github repo where we search and download package if local_receptor_bin_file not exists.

 ---